LumaFoundry/YUViz/README.md

 - Initializes application, processes command line arguments

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the APACHE 2.0 License.
 See `LICENSE.txt` for details.